ebi3102/emo-bulk-update-prices-for-woocommerce/readme.txt

 - Applying discounts on products as a percentage or a fixed amount based on product categories according to their regular prices.
 - Ability to set the sale price date.

-= Workflow of Emo Bulk Update Prices for WooCommerce =
-//TODO: not Complete

 = Minimum Requirements =

 * PHP version 7.2 or greater (PHP 7.2 or greater is recommended)